-Each season has an energetic direction and quality that we can adapt to and align with.
+Each season has an energetic direction and quality that permeates throughout nature.
+The intention of Seasonal Flow is to adapt our lifestyle and behaviours to align to the the energies in season.
 These days, more than ever, we drive modern lifestyles of unnatural pace and means.
 But we are still natural beings….
-We are increasingly reminded of the need to tend to our physical and mental health to avoid burn-out, anxiety and stress related illnesses.
+It is our responsibility to manage our physical and mental health to avoid burn-out, anxiety and stress related illnesses.

 There is a subtle but very apparent influence that changing seasons have on us.
 Despite all our advancements, drive and technology dependence we remain deeply influenced by the changing qualities of Nature in seasons.
-By tapping into the quality and direction of Nature and the energy in season, we can all be Seasonaires and synchronize our lifestyle and pace accordingly.
+We can tap into the quality and direction of Nature and the energy in season.
+We can all be Seasonaires and synchronize our lifestyle and pace accordingly.

-We can nourish, rebalance, repair, feel more steady, content and in a state of flow – just like the natural world achieves season to season, year up on year.
-We can tune into the collective rhythm and feel more balanced and energised in ourselves.
+Let’s use them to nourish, rebalance, repair, feel more steady, content and in a state of flow – just like the natural world achieves season to season – year upon year.
+Intentionally attune to the collective rhythm in order to feel better balanced, capable and energised.

-Vinyasa Yoga is a style of yoga that is practiced linking conscious breath with dynamic fluid movement.
-A number of Yoga postures (Asanas) are linked together in a sequence which flows together, a little bit like dance.
-A rhythm of breath is controlled and directs the timing and co-ordination of the movement.
+Vinyasa Flow Yoga is a style of yoga that is practiced linking conscious breath with dynamic fluid movement.
+Like a dance, we linkj Yoga postures (Asanas) together in a sequence.
+Our breath is controlled and rhythmic.
+This rhythm directs the timing and co-ordination of the movement.

 A Vinyasa can be described as a progressive cycle or wave with a distinct start, middle and end.
 Read all about Vinyasa Yoga in the Blog.

-Seasonal Vinyasa Flow is a style of yoga that mirrors Nature and the energy in season.
-I have been practicing Seasonal vinyasa Flow for 20 years as pioneered and introduced to me by Julie Hanson of the Seasonal Yoga Academy (Scotland).
-Each year I deepen my awareness of my own changing energy and take insight from the natural world throughout each cycle of seasons.
+Seasonal Flow is a style of yoga that mirrors Nature and the energy in season.
+I have been practicing Seasonal vinyasa Flow for over 20 years under Julie Hanson of the Seasonal Yoga Academy (Scotland).
+Each year I continue to deepen my awareness and take insight from the natural world throughout each cycle of seasons.
 It helps me cultivate an energy and lifestyle choices that go with, not against, that of my natural environment.
-It helps me make better choices to help stay healthy and balanced so I can make the most of my mountain time and optimize my energy throughout the Seasons.
+It helps me make better choices and presence throughout the Seasons.

-In Winter the mountains are more hostile with cold temperatures and snow management impacted by the intensity of skiing and snowboarding.
-Mountain Yoga takes the form of ‘Snowga’ which targets the more therapeutic needs of snowboarders and skiers and winter lifestyle.
+In Winter, Mountain Yoga takes the form of ‘Snowga’, which targets the therapeutic needs of snowboarders and skiers and winter our lifestyle.
 Read more about Snowga in the Blog

 In Summer, the mountains are more accessible, awesome and wild.
 Mountain yoga takes the form of more dynamic and challenging sequences which strengthen our physical and mental power.
 Where possible Summer Mountain Yoga goes on outside in the beautiful mountain scape.
 Sequences are also adapted to support the relevant mountain sports of the group such as hikers, bikers and climbers.